 $J/\psi$ candidates are reconstructed in the dielectron channel using the invariant mass method.
-The unlike-sign pair distribution is fit with a peak-plus-background function without having first subtracted the like-sign distribution.
+The unlike-sign pair distribution is fit using a peak-plus-background function without prior subtraction of the like-sign distribution.
 This is necessary to minimize the associated statistical fluctuation and thus maximize the event multiplicity reach.
 In the fit, the peak is described with a CrystalBall function and the background is parameterized with a cubic polynomial.
-The $m^2$ centroid of the CrystalBall core is fixed to the PDG world average [11].
-A profile fit is made over the full multiplicity range, and this fit is used to set the CrystalBall $\sigma$ parameter for subsequent fits in narrow multiplicity intervals.
+The centroid of the CrystalBall core is fixed to the PDG world average for the $J/\psi$ mass [12].
+A profile fit is made over the full multiplicity range, and this fit is used to set the CrystalBall variance parameter $(\sigma)$ for subsequent fits in seven narrow multiplicity intervals.
 Three of the seven invariant mass plots are shown in Fig. 1.
-Yields are extracted from 2.6 < $M{ee}$ < 3.4 GeV/ $c^2$ and are corrected for areas outside this interval.
+Yields are extracted from $2.6 < M{ee} < 3.4 \text{ GeV}/c^2$ and are corrected for areas outside this interval.